Skip to contents

 fastq_file = example_fastq(sample_sheet, all_constructs)

-Demultiplexing and counting
+Read structure and counting

 • S – skip these nucleotides and do not include in output (optional)

-Counting construct barcodes
+Counting sample and construct barcodes

-dset = count_bc(temp_dir, all_constructs, valid_barcodes)
+dset = count_fastq(fastq_file, sample_sheet, all_constructs, valid_barcodes)

 Here, dset will be a SummarizedExperiment object that you can interact with the following way: